 It’s effortless to start using it, all you have to do is install it, and you will be ready to use it like a pro.

-Since the printer offers mobile printing, you will be thrilled to hear that all the functions such as scanning, printing, copying, and faxing are under control from your Smartphone.
+Since the printer offers mobile printing, you will be thrilled to hear that your Smartphone’s functions, such as scanning, printing, copying, and faxing are under control.

 The App also allows you to monitor the ink levels.